4 minute read time

-The challenge is that a form in email is not secure and even if you have some way of making it so, the email clients your subscribers are using may see the form as a security risk and pop up an alert to the subscriber which can discourage him or her from completing it.
-This is one of the main reasons we recommend not using forms in your email campaigns.
+The challenge is that a form in email is not secure and, even if you have some way of making it so, the email clients your subscribers are using may see the form as a security risk and pop up an alert to the subscriber, which can discourage him or her from completing it.
+The possibility of the form popping up a security alert is one of the main reasons we recommend not using forms in your email campaigns.

-As we’ve mentioned, for a few reasons, using forms in email campaigns can be a slippery slope.
 While some email clients will warn your subscribers of potential danger, others outright disable the forms.
-So if you want to send out a form in your email be aware that some recipients won’t be able to use it.
-And of those that may be able to see the form, they might think twice about submitting data when they see a warning from their email client.
+So, if you want to send out a form in your email, be aware that some recipients won’t be able to use it.
+And, of those that may be able to see the form, they might think twice about submitting data when they see a warning from their email client.

 Some great online form solutions include:

-Given the sporadic support for forms in emails, we recommend linking to your form which is hosted on a page of your website or a landing page rather than attempting to embed it in your email.
+Given the sporadic support for forms in emails, you could opt for a form hosted on a page of your website or a landing page rather than attempting to embed it in your email.
 This is the most reliable solution to using a form with an email message.
-Your subscribers will be able to use it, and as a result, the number of people who complete your form should increase.
+Your subscribers will be able to use it and, as a result, the number of people who complete your form should increase.

 Survey response rates are usually not great.
 Any marketer will tell you this is one of the areas they see the least engagement.
 Many factors contribute to that, including surveys simply being boring.
 But perhaps the biggest dissuasion comes from the fact that your targeted participants have to go to another website or platform to answer your survey questions.